Working Class Calendar

 Younge served in the U.S. Navy for two years before being medically discharged, after which he began attending the Tuskegee Institute as a political science student.

-Younge became a civil rights activist after enrolling in college, becoming active within the Student Nonviolent Coordinating Committee (SNCC) and a leader with the Tuskegee Institute Advancement League.
+Younge became a civil rights activist after enrolling in college, becoming active with the Student Nonviolent Coordinating Committee (SNCC) and a leader with the Tuskegee Institute Advancement League.
 He also participated in the Selma to Montgomery protest march in March 1965.

 In September 1965, Younge was arrested and jailed after attempting to drive a group of black people to get registered to vote in Lee County, Alabama.
-Younge continued his efforts to get blacks registered to vote in Macon County, Alabama four months after being released from jail, up until his death.
+Younge continued his efforts to get blacks registered to vote in Macon County, Alabama for four months after being released from jail, up until his death.

 On January 3rd, 1966, Younge was shot and killed by a gas station clerk after trying to use a "whites only" bathroom in his hometown of Tuskegee.
 Earlier that day, Younge had brought 40 people to register to vote at Macon County Courthouse, where he was threatened with a knife by a registrar.